 Like many factories, the workers at Northern Rubber were not members of a union.
 This was to change during the 1930s.
 In 1939, two groups vied for the right to represent the 325 workers.
 These were the Rubber Workers of America – affiliated with the AFL, and a then “outlawed” CIO affiliate – the United Rubber Workers of America.

 On July 10th, at a rally, with John Noble the provincial organizer for the AFL supported by the presence of the then president of the Guelph Trades and Labour Council – O. B. Atkinson, and Alderman C. Elgin Fulton, the workers made their choice (although some say it was heavily influenced by comments made from the local Catholic Church pulpits).
 The employees backed the factory council’s choice.
 They opted for the AFL/CFL group stating:

 “We will have nothing whatever to do with the CIO” one official stated, “We are connected with the American Federation of Labor only.”

 The employees returned to work on a compromise signed by David E. Kennedy and Norman Lynn on behalf of management.
-Wages were decreased by five and not the original 12.5 per cent.
-More importantly, the firm no recognized the union and both the employees and company agreed Northern Rubber was now a closed union shop.
+Wages were decreased by five and not the original 12.5 percent.
+More importantly, the firm recognized the union and both the employees and the company agreed Northern Rubber was now a closed union shop.

 The employees went out for 4 days from July 15th to July 18th.
 The Union applied to the Board of Conciliation and Investigations under the Industrial Disputes Act.
 The employees returned to work under the old agreement.
 It was the last strike to be held by the workers of Northern Rubber.